 Salary sacrifice - basic rate taxpayer example

 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.14 April 2016 Back to results
+They are based on our understanding of legislation at the date of publication.14 April 2016 Back to results

 The most common method of using salary sacrifice is to keep an employee's net take home pay the same, with an increased pension contribution after sacrifice.
 This is the ‘KEEP NET INCOME CONSTANT’ option on Aegon’s online salary sacrifice calculator, which is held here.